Gurugram woman duped of Rs 2 cr in customs fraud | Law-Order

 - India

-A 61-year-old woman here was allegedly duped of Rs 2 crore on the pretext of custom clearance by a man she befriended on social media, police said.
+A 61-year-old woman here was allegedly duped of Rs 2 crore on the pretext of customs clearance by a man she came in contact with on social media, police said.

-Sunita Kapagunta, in her complaint, alleged that in December 2022 she received a follow request from a person who introduced himself as a British Airways' pilot, police said.
+The woman in her complaint alleged that in December 2022 she received a ''follow request'' from a person who introduced himself as a British Airways pilot, the police said.

 "On December 5, he said he had a surprise package with gift items like i-phone, artificial jewellery, watch, accessories and cash and asked for my address and phone number," she said in her complaint.

 The fraudster said that he would send the package to the woman if she paid him Rs 35,000.
-After Kapagunta paid the money, she received a call from another person posing as an airport authority official and asked to pay a penalty of Rs 1 lakh, police said.
+After she paid the money, she received a call from another person posing as an airport authority official and was asked to pay a penalty of Rs 1 lakh, police said.

 On the fraudster's assurance of getting the penalty money back, she transferred Rs 95,000 and sometime later he again called the woman and asked me to pay another Rs 2 lakh for a certificate required for doing currency exchange from USD to INR and she again got cheated, they said The fraudsters did not stop there, on December 9 she received an SMS from another number claiming to be from 'United Nations Anti-Terrorist Department', saying that she had to get a clearance form for the package, for which she had to pay.
 "I was forced to take a loan against all my jewellery with Muthoot Finance and scammers forced me to transfer that loan amount as well," the woman said.